 This is a great first episode and will no doubt win over any George and Mitchell fan-girls, or general naysayers that felt Being Human had lost its spark.
 I’m going to call it now, a sixth series is a given.

 Being Human returns to BBC Three, February 3rd at 10 pm

-It stars Lenora Crichlow (Being Human) as Shania, a talented sprinter from the ‘wrong side of the tracks’ who is approached by relay coach, Tommy (Clarke) to join the team.
-Unsurprisingly, she’s not a team player.
+The film stars Lenora Crichlow (Being Human) as Shania, a talented sprinter from the ‘wrong side of the tracks’ who is approached by relay coach Tommy (Clarke) to join the team.
+However, she struggles to be a team player.
 While it is refreshing to see a British production with strong female leads, Fast Girls quickly becomes a cliché-ridden film.
 The romance between Shania and Carl feels contrived, and the movie falls back on the same old tropes we’ve seen in countless other films.

 Behind the Scenes: Cast Training/ Costume Design/ The Relay/ Fast Girl Championship/ Night Shoot.

 The BBC has released some pictures from episode 5 of Being Human.
 Click on the image to enlarge.

 Thanks to BBC pictures.
 Catch up with the last series on LoveFilm

 Privacy & Cookies Policy

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.